OverlordBaconPants/REI-Tracking/PLANNING.md

 - **Never create a file longer than 500 lines of code.** If a file approaches this limit, refactor by splitting it into modules or helper files
 - **Organize code into clearly separated modules**, grouped by feature or responsibility
 - **Use clear, consistent imports** (prefer relative imports within packages)
-- Maintain a consistent project structure:
+- Maintain a consistent project structure.
+The following is an example that should work as we start developing the project and will likely need to be extended as we implement more requirements per TASKS.md.

 ```
 project_name/